juice-shop/pwning-juice-shop/appendix/solutions.md

    ![XSS alert box](img/xss0_alert.png)

 ### Determine the answer to someone's security question by looking at the metadata of images on the Photo wall.
-1. Go to the photo wall and search for the photo that has been posted by the user john@gmail.com.
+1. Go to the photo wall and search for the photo that has been posted by the user "john@juice-sh.op".
+(This is the default email, it is configurable in the default.yml file.
+It does however always start with "john@")
 2. Download that photo.
 3. Check the metadata of the photo.
 You can use various tools online like http://exif.regex.info/exif.cgi
 4. When viewing the metadata, you can see the coordinates of where the photo was taken.
+The coordinates are "36.958717N 84.348217W"
 5. Search for these coordinates on Google to find out in which forest the photo was taken.
+It can be seen that the "Daniel Boone National Forest" is located on these coordinates.
+4. Go to the login page and click on "Forgot your password?".
-6. Submit the name of the forest as the answer to the security question of john@gmail.com.
+5. Fill in "john@juice-sh.op" as the email and "Daniel Boone National Forest" as the answer of the security question.
+6. Choose a new password and click on "Change".

 ## ⭐⭐⭐ Challenges